tomhine/dev-to-clone/README.md

 ## Setup

-If you want to have a play with the code fork the repo and download, then use composer to install it's dependencies;
+If you want to have a play with the code download the repo, then use composer to install it's dependencies;

 ```bash
 composer install